objects-to-data-group/jq-test/README.md

 * Open `Terminal`
 * type in `which jq` or `jq --version`
-	* this should give you an answer wether jq is installed.
+	* this should give you an answer if `jq` is installed.

 ### jq is not installed (oops...) ###